Design and implement Azure load balancer using the Azure portal

 The next task is to create a health probe to monitor the virtual machines in the back-end pool.

-On the Backend pools page of the load balancer, select Health probes under Settings, and then select + Add.
-Add health probes.
+On the Backend pools page of the load balancer, under Settings, select Health probes, and then click Add.

-Interval (seconds) Specify the interval time in seconds between probe attempts.
-The default is 5 seconds.
+• Interval: Specify the interval time in seconds between probe attempts.
+The default is 5 seconds

-You then select Save to add the health probe.
+You then click Add to add the health probe.

-View list of added health probes in load balancer.
+Screenshot of the View list of added health probes in load balancer page.

 Add a load balancer rule

 The last task is to create a load balancing rule for the load balancer.
-A load balancing rule distributes incoming traffic that is sent to a selected IP address and port combination across a group of backend pool instances.
+A load balancing rule distributes incoming traffic across a group of backend pool instances.
 Only backend instances that the health probe considers healthy receive new traffic.

-On the Health probes page of the load balancer, select Load balancing rules under Settings, and then select + Add.
+On the Health probe page of the load balancer, under Settings, select Load balancing rules, and then click Add.

-Session persistence You can choose None, or Client IP, or Client IP and protocol.
-Session persistence specifies that traffic from a client should be handled by the same virtual machine in the backend pool for the duration of a session.
+• Session persistence: You can choose None, or Client IP, or Client IP and protocol.
+Session persistence specifies that traffic is processed by the same virtual machine in the session.
 None specifies that successive requests from the same client may be handled by any virtual machine.
-Client IP specifies that successive requests from the same client IP address will be handled by the same virtual machine.
-Client IP and protocol specifies that successive requests from the same client IP address and protocol combination will be handled by the same virtual machine.
+Client IP specifies how successive requests from the same client IP address are processed.
+Client IP and protocol specifies that successive requests from the same client IP address and protocol combination are processed by the same virtual machine.

-Enable Floating IP Choose between Disabled or Enabled.
+• Floating IP: Choose between Disabled or Enabled.
 With Floating IP set to Disabled, Azure exposes a traditional load balancing IP address mapping scheme for ease of use (the VM instances' IP).
 With Floating IP set to Enabled, it changes the IP address mapping to the Frontend IP of the load balancer to allow for more flexibility.

-Screenshot of Add load balancing rule - Add.
+Screenshot of the Added load balancing rule - Add page.

-Screenshot of View list of added load balancing rules.
+Screenshot of the View list of added load balancing rules page.

 Test the load balancer